Shizen/jsdoc-view/design/DESIGN.md

 ## Another webviewPanel bug

 So, when a webviewPanel is no longer visible, it gets destroyed.
 It does not, however, call dispose.
 It then is silently recreated when it comes into focus again.
 This means that the panel's contents are reloaded and are temporarily unavailable (vis a vis messages).
 This is an additional issue to `message ready` below, because this recurs every time the webview panel is hidden.
-There aught to be an event or trigger.

-What I am doing currently is a hack.
-If I attempt to send a message to a panel which is not visible (you can test that), then I know it isn't ready, and I reset it's ready state and queue the message.
-This still leaves a race condition hole where if a message gets queued when a panel is loading but after it has been revealed, this check will not trigger and the message will be lost.
+There is an event, however, that appears to work--`onDidChangeViewState`.

 ## The shim alternative